How to fix your Apple Pencil if it’s not working with your iPad

 Next, we need to make sure your Apple Pencil's battery is charged.
 It's the silliest thing, but it happens.
 Pull down Notification Center and look for your Apple Pencil under Batteries.

 If you've entirely run out of battery or haven't used your Pencil recently, it may take up to ten minutes for your stylus to properly charge and appear in Notification Center.
-Don't panic if you don't see it immediately; just let it charge.
+Don't panic if you don't see it immediately; just give your Apple Pencil time to charge up.

 If you've charged your Apple Pencil for more than 20 minutes and still don't see it appear in Notification Center, keep reading.